kyma-project/addons/bundles/redis-0.0.3/README.md

 ## Overview

-The redis bundle is an example of yBundle.
-It wraps official stable [redis chart](https://github.com/kubernetes/charts/tree/master/stable/redis).
+The Redis bundle is an example of a bundle.
+It wraps the official stable [Redis chart](https://github.com/kubernetes/charts/tree/master/stable/redis).
-You can find more information about redis chart in [the chart documantation](chart/redis/README.md)
+Find more information about the Redis chart in the chart's [documentation](chart/redis/README.md).

 ## Details